rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 ### To ensure disabling (i.e. mask) a service

-Even though the `systemctl disable` command can be used to disable services like you saw in the previous exercises, it is possible for other systemd units (processes, services , daemons and so on) to stealthily re-enable a disabled service - if needed.
+Even though the `systemctl disable` command can be used to disable services as you saw in the previous exercises, other systemd units (processes, services , daemons and so on) can stealthily re-enable a disabled service if needed.
 This can happen when a service depends on another [disabled] service.

 To ensure disabling of a systemd service unit and prevent accidental reactivation, you should mask the service.